thebaldgeek/thebaldgeek.github.io/README.md

 <a href="http://thebaldgeek.net:2277/ui/#/0" rel="noopener" target="_blank">http://thebaldgeek.net:2277/ui/#/0</a>

 Take your time on that 'site'.
 The menu is on the top left (the three bars).
-View each of the pages and *pay attention to the update log page at the very bottom of the page menu.* This is the best (and only?) way of finding out any new features that has been added.
+View each of the pages and *pay attention to the update log page on the main 'Summery' page* This is the best (and only?) way of finding out any new features that has been added.
 I am constantly working on the site.
 The site is a case of function over form.
 It is not really 'friendly', but it is rather powerful.
 For example, you can filter on commercial or military CPDLC messages, or ACARS messages in general.
+Tip: The site search page is a rolling buffer of the past 48 hours of ACARS messages.
+And no, I don't keep any other logs or history.

 ## Planes on a map